Dick Wagner (baseball): Later years

-In 1988, MLB Commissioner Peter Ueberroth and American League President Bobby Brown named Wagner a Special Assistant.
-Throughout the next decade, he served Brown and a succession of Commissioners as a top-level aide.
+In 1988, MLB commissioner Peter Ueberroth and American League President Bobby Brown named Wagner a special assistant in the commissioner office, where he would work closely with Brown.
+He served as a top-level aide for several years, and he ran the New York staff for a time when Bud Selig took over as commissioner in 1993.

 Wagner retired to Phoenix, Arizona with his wife Gloria.
-There he served on the board of the Western Art Associates of the Phoenix Art Museum and as a vice-president of the Association of Professional Ball Players of America.
+There, he served on the board of the Western Art Associates of the Phoenix Art Museum and as a vice-president of the Association of Professional Ball Players of America.
 Wagner was involved in a car accident in 1999 that resulted in trauma and injuries that required attention for the rest of his life.
-He died in Phoenix in 2006.
+He died in Phoenix in 2006 from complications of the car accident.
+He was survived by his two children.